Tarela/ncHMR_detector/README.md

     \# Note: Terms were filtered by P-value and further sorted by the R-squared

-3. `summary/NAME_elnet_lambdaSelection.pdf` is the Cross validation curve from elastic-net feature selection
+3. `summary/NAME_elnet_lambdaSelection.pdf` is the cross validation curve from elastic-net feature selection
-4. `summary/NAME_cofactor_HMsignal.pdf` is the summary of predicted cofactors for al function (not generated if no non-classical function was detected)
+4. `summary/NAME_cofactor_HMsignal.pdf` is the summary of predicted cofactors for non-classical function (not generated if no non-classical function was detected)
 5. `summary/NAME_summary.tex` is the .tex file for generating latex pdf.
 You can also move the whole `summary/` folder to another OS with pdflatex and run the following cmd line to re-generate the summary pdf file.
 ```sh
 $ pdflatex NAME_summary.tex
 ```

 ## 5. Testing data and example of output files
-We provided the testing data for users to test the flexibility and the power of the ncHMR_detector and the example of `summary.pdf` which generated from a new detected al function in our recent studies.
+We provided the testing data for users to test the flexibility and the power of the ncHMR_detector and the example of `summary.pdf` which generated from a new detected non-classical function in our recent studies.
 Click the file names to download.
 - HMRpeaks(CBX7)
 [Dropbox](https://www.dropbox.com/s/1kkow0nnmtkinv1/mESC_GSM1562337_CBX7.bed?dl=0)
 [TongjiServer](http://compbio.tongji.edu.cn/compbio/public/HMR/mESC_GSM1562337_CBX7.bed)